Protect Yourself and Others from COVID-19

 I’ve already had COVID, why do I need the vaccine?

-The latest scientific data has shown us that unvaccinated individuals who were previously infected with COVID-19 are still five times as likely to become infected with COVID-19.
+The latest scientific data has shown us that unvaccinated individuals are still five times as likely to become infected with COVID-19.

 Why should I vaccinate my child?

-With the rise of the Delta variant across the U.S., COVID cases have shifted to younger ages, with more than 200 children hospitalized a day.
+With the rise of the Delta and Omicron variants across the U.S., COVID cases have shifted to younger ages and we're seeing increased hospitalizations among children.

 Children who have been vaccinated are less likely to: